stellar/soroban-quest/quests/1-hello-world/README.md

 sq login
 ```

-to sign in with your Discord acccount.
-You'll then be prompted to complete KYC
+to sign in with your Discord account.
+You'll then be prompted to complete KYC or
-or submit tax information, if either are required of you.
+submit tax information, if either are required of you.

 **Note:** If you haven't completed the KYC flow and tax submission on the
 [Stellar Quest site][sq-site], your ability to claim XLM rewards will be